justinbthompson/myEE551project/README.md

 ## Introduction <br />

 United States electricity consumption is continuously updated on government and utility websites.
-This program takes archived data from New York Independent System Operator [Real-Time Dashboard](https://www.nyiso.com/real-time-dashboard) set of archived [data](http://mis.nyiso.com/public/P-63list.htm) and analyzes it.
+This program takes data from the New York Independent System Operator [Real-Time Dashboard](https://www.nyiso.com/real-time-dashboard) [archive](http://mis.nyiso.com/public/P-63list.htm) and analyzes it.

 When the program starts, the command window will prompt the user to type in a date.
 This date will be the date in which data is analyzed, and it will be used to access the data.